nickbdyer/takeaway/README.md

 $ require('./irbsetup')
 ```

-Since the Twilio secure keys are private, that aspect of the will not work
+Since the Twilio secure keys are private, that aspect of the system will not work
 outside of my laptop.

 Domain Model